Joomla 4 is an improved version of Joomla. It comes with lots of features and improvements, but still under-development (not officially released).

 When it comes to security, WordPress and Joomla are both secure CMSes.
 They come with a lot of security extensions (both free and paid) to further secure your website.
 That is; there are security extensions/plugins you can use to harden your Joomla or WordPress website.

 For security reason, it is recommended you run the latest version of WordPress/Joomla, theme/template, and plugins/extensions (as the case may be).
-Moreover, if you notice strange actions in your website, quickly report to your security team.
+Moreover, if you notice strange activities in your website, quickly report to your security team.
 However, if you do not have, contact your hosting provider as soon as possible for assistance!

 The core developers of Joomla and WordPress are professionals, who work as hard as they can to keep Joomla or WordPress (as the case may be) up-to-date.
 They release security updates, patch and release an updated version to replace the previous version of WordPress and Joomla.
 They do these as soon as bugs/vulnerabilities are discovered or reported.